wireservice/agate/docs/cookbook/locale.rst

 Specify locale of numbers
 =========================

 To correctly parse numbers from non-US locales, you can pass a :code:`locale` parameter to the :class:`.Number` constructor.
-For example, to parse Dutch numbers (which use a period to separate thousands and a comma to separate decimals):
+For example, to parse Dutch numbers (which use a period to separate thousands and a comma to separate fractions):

 .. code-block:: python